DonovanCosta/myyoutube/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### install necessary packages
-To install the necessary packages, in the project directory run the command to 'npm install' to install all the necessary packages.
+To install the necessary packages, in the project directory run the command to 'npm install'.

 To run you can use the command: